Endview Plantation: History

-Endview was acquired by the City of Newport News in 1995.
-The post Civil War addition to the house was torn down, and the lost chimney rebuild so as to make the building reach its 1860 appearance.
-The site is now officially known as "The Civil War at Endview: A Living History Museum".
-It is primarily a House Museum, with visitors touring the four interior rooms, which portray a collection of medical supplies, a standard parlor, Union soldier gear, and a bedroom.
-Living Historians are only present at special events.
+Warwick County was acquired by the City of Newport News in the 1950s, and the city acquired this property in 1995.
+The post Civil War addition to the house was torn down, and the lost chimney rebuilt so as to make the building reach its 1860 appearance.
+Although it also now hosts some living history re-enactments about the American Revolutionary War, the site is now officially known as "The Civil War at Endview: A Living History Museum".
+Visitors to the house museum can tour the four interior rooms, which portray a collection of medical supplies, a standard parlor, Union soldier gear, and a bedroom, although re-enactors are only present at special events.

 The property has been used for once-a-year Civil War Reenactments, and has recently restarted reenactments of the Siege of Yorktown on a bi-annual basis.
-As of Summer 2010, operating hours have been cut back so that the site is closed to the public Tuesday and Wednesday, with additional closings in the Winter.
+As of Spring 2023, operating hours have been cut back so that the site is open to the public Thursday through Saturday, with additional closings during the Winter.

 Media

 Endview Plantation was featured on Only in America with Larry the Cable Guy in the episode "America After Dark".
 Self-proclaimed "redneck" comedian Larry the Cable Guy visited the plantation with Southeast Virginia Paranormal Investigations, a local paranormal team and joined them in investigating the house.
 The group could not declare the house haunted however, they did gather evidence of possible paranormal activity, such as EVP's of several strange noises and ghost voices on their digital recorders.